Finnish Lapland has been trending hard for the last few winters. Especially among families with excited kids eagerly awaiting Christmas Day.

 Now that your suitcase is bursting at the seams, here's what you can confidently leave behind when packing for Lapland in December.

-- Jeans - In this climate, they’re too cold, uncomfortable and take forever to dry.
+- Jeans: In this climate, jeans are too cold, uncomfortable and take forever to dry.
 Hard pass.

-- Umbrella - Snow and winter wind laughs in the face of umbrellas.
-Your waterproof jacket is enough.
+- Umbrella: Snow and winter wind laughs in the face of umbrellas.
+A quality waterproof coat with a sturdy hood should be enough to repel storms and showers.

 Packing Tips for Families